-STATE GENERAL LAND TAX RATE 2 SURCHARGE LAND TAX RATE3 FOREIGN CORPORATIONS 4 FOREIGN (NON-DISCRETIONARY) TRUSTS LIABILITY DATE SA 12 Land value over \$2m: \$20,550 plus 2.4% 12 N/A N/A N/A Midnight on 30 June each year TAS 13 Land value of \$400,000 or more: \$1,975 plus 1.5% 2% on all residential land owned by foreign persons Corporations not incorporated in Australia; or Foreign persons are in a position to control more than 50% of the voting power, or have an interest of 50% or more in issued shares One or more foreign person has more than a 50% interest in the capital of the trust Midnight on 1 July each year VIC 14 Land value of \$3m or more: \$27,975 plus 2.55% 2% on all land owned by absentee owners A further 1% on all residential land in Melbourne's middle and inner suburbs left vacant for 6 months or more Corporation not incorporated in Australia; or One or more foreign persons can control the composition of the board, or have more than 50% control (maximum votes and shares) At least one foreign person has a beneficial interest in land under the trust, or is a unitholder in a unit trust Midnight on 31 December each year WA Land value over \$11m: \$186,550 plus 2.67% N/A 15 N/A N/A Midnight on 30 June each year
+State General land tax rate 1 Surcharge land tax rate 2 Foreign corporations 3 Foreign (Non- discretionary) trusts Liability date SA 8 Land value over \$2m: \$25,685 plus 2.4% 9 N/A · N/A · N/A Midnight on 30 June each year TAS Land value of \$500,000 or more: \$1,800 plus 1.5% 10 2% on all residential land owned by foreign persons Corporations not incorporated in Australia; or Foreign persons are in a position to control more than 50% of the voting power, or have an interest of 50% or more in issued shares One or more foreign person has more than a 50% interest in the capital of the trust Midnight on 1 July each year VIC ^{11,12} Land value of \$3m or more: \$31,650 plus 2.65% ^{15,16} 4% on all land owned by absentee owners 12 Corporation not incorporated in Australia; or One or more foreign persons can control the composition of the board, or have more than 50% control (maximum votes and shares) At least one foreign person has a beneficial interest in land under the trust, or is a unitholder in a unit trust Midnight on 31 December each year WA Land value over \$11m: \$186,550 plus 2.67% N/A 14 N/A N/A Midnight on 30 June each year

-- 11 The Statutes Amendment (Budget Measures 2021) Bill 2021 (SA) has been introduced to Parliament.
-The Bill will establish a 50% reduction in the taxable value of land when assessing land tax.
-The reduction will be available for the 2022-23 financial year for eligible new build-to-rent projects, where construction commences on or after 1 July 2021.
-The land tax reduction will be available up to, and including, the 2039-40 financial year.
-If the land is owned by a trust, land tax charged for the 2021-22 year is \$16,866 plus 2.4% on the taxable value of the land which exceeds \$1,350,000.
-However, this Bill has since lapsed and it is unclear at this time if the Bill will be restored and implemented at a later date. - 12 The effective rate from 1 July 2022. - 13 The effective rates from 1 July 2022.
-Effective from 1 July 2022, the tax-free threshold for land tax will double to \$100,000, and, the upper tax threshold will increase to \$500,000 with the effect that the tax rate for land valued between \$100,000 and \$500,000 will decrease from 0.55% to 0.45%. - 14 In VIC, the Treasurer may provide an exemption to a foreign corporation or foreign trust, subject to certain criteria being satisfied (eg for acquisitions by Australian based developers for developments which add to the supply of housing stock in Victoria), Separately, recent legislative amendments have introduced specific concessions for BTR projects, namely 50% reduction of land tax and full exemption from absentee owner surcharge land tax for up to 30 years upon application and subject to conditions. - 15 A metropolitan region improvement tax rate of 0.14% applies to the aggregated taxable value of land in excess of \$300,000 for property located in the metropolitan area surrounding Perth
+- 8. As announced in the 2023-24 South Australian budget, and in the draft Statutes Amendment (Budget Measures) Bill 2022 (SA) currently before Parliament, it is proposed there will be a 50% reduction in the taxable value of land when assessing land tax for eligible BTR developments.
+The reduction will be available for the 2023-24 financial year for eligible new build-to-rent projects, where construction commences on or after 1 July 2023.
+The land tax reduction will be available up to, and including, the 2039-40 financial year. - 9.
+The effective rate from 1 July 2023. - 10.
+The effective rates from 1 July 2022. - 11.
+In Vic, the Treasurer may provide an exemption to a foreign corporation or foreign trust, subject to certain criteria being satisfied (eg for acquisitions by Australian based developers for developments which add to the supply of housing stock in Victoria).
+Separately, recent legislative amendments have introduced specific concessions for BTR projects, namely 50% reduction of land tax and full exemption from absentee owner surcharge land tax for up to 30 years upon application and subject to conditions. - 12.
+As announced in the 2023-24 Victorian Budget, and pursuant to the State Taxation Acts Amendment Act 2023 (Vic), the land tax rates in Victoria have increased to offset COVID-19 debt. - From 1 July 2023, a windfall gains tax applies to land subject to rezoning which results in a value uplift of more than \$100.000. - 14.
+A metropolitan region improvement tax rate of 0.14% applies to the aggregated taxable value of land in excess of \$300,000 for property located in the metropolitan area surrounding Perth

-Sydney

-Costa Koutsis Partner +61 2 9258 6423 costa.koutsis@ashurst.com Elke Bremner Senior Associate +61 2 9258 6896 elke.bremner@ashurst.com Anthony Hui Senior Associate +61 2 9258 6718 anthony.hui@ashurst.com Melbourne Geoff Mann Partner +61 3 9679 3366 geoffrey.mann@ashurst.com Brisbane Selina Ngo Senior Associate +61 7 3259 7240 selina.ngo@ashurst.com

-This publication is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.
+Contacts

+Costa Koutsis Partner T+61 2 9258 6423

+Anthony Hui Senior Associate T+61 2 9258 6718 anthony.hui@ashurst.com

+Selina Ngo Senior Associate T+61 7 3259 7240 selina.ngo@ashurst.com

+Elke Bremner Partner T+61 2 9258 6896 elke.bremner@ashurst.com to.
 Readers should take legal advice before applying the information contained in this publication to specific issues or transactions.
 For more information please contact us at aus.marketing@ashurst.com.